AltoRetrato/evernote2obsidian/README.md

 1. If, like me, you have thousand of notes in Evernote, first review and delete any unnecessary notes or notebooks.

-2. Run `evernote-backup` to create a local backup up of all your Evernote data:
+2. Use `evernote-backup` to create a local backup up of all your Evernote data.
+It uses the Evernote API to access your data.
+If you want to, you can [get your own API keys](https://dev.evernote.com/) (see [scramble.py](scramble.py) for more details).
 ```
 evernote-backup init-db --oauth
 evernote-backup sync